-MotoArt’s newest addition to the PlaneTags collection is a Boeing 727-222 which flew exclusively for United Airlines.
+MotoArt’s newest addition to the PlaneTags collection is a Boeing 727-222 in United Battleship Grey livery, which flew exclusively for United Airlines.
 Let’s take a closer look at N7262U and find out how this 727 fit into United Airlines’ history.
-Add a Boeing 727 PlaneTag in United Battleship Grey to your collection.

 The Boeing 727 is a three-engine, single-aisle airliner that was designed to meet the needs for shorter routes to smaller airports.
 Although the jet age had arrived by the time the 727 was developed, only big cities had airports that could accommodate the larger jets.
 Regional airports and undeveloped countries mostly saw piston plane traffic and lacked the systems and physical space for bigger planes.